pariidanDKE/Toward-Practical-PII-Unlearning/README.md

 ## Overview

-**UGBench** is a generalisation evaluation benchmark tailored for LLM-based machine unlearning. \bench\ provides an unbiased assessment of existing methods in forgetting in-scope unlearning samples.
+**UGBench** is a generalisation evaluation benchmark tailored for LLM-based machine unlearning.
+UGBench provides an unbiased assessment of existing methods in forgetting in-scope unlearning samples.
 The benchmark spans three data domains: two widely-used machine unlearning datasets, TOFU and the Harry Potter books, as well as a popular model editing dataset, ZsRE.
 Evaluations are performed on 14 existing methods using two language models of different scales, Phi-1.3B and LLaMA2-7B.

 Despite significant progress in LLM-based unlearning, we identify an embarrassingly simple yet critical dilemma: *existing machine unlearning methods consistently exhibit a lack of generalisation.*